suse-edge/edge-image-builder/docs/building-images.md

   the following fields (one or both of the password and SSH key must be provided per user):
   * `username` - Required; Username of the user to create.
 To set the password or SSH key for the root user, use the value `root` for this field.
+  * `createHome` - Optional; If set to `true`, a home directory will be created for the user.
+Defaults to `false` if unspecified.
   * `encryptedPassword` - Optional; Encrypted password to set for the use (for example, using `openssl passwd -6 $PASSWORD` to generate the value for this field).
   * `sshKeys` - Optional; List of public SSH keys to configure for the user.
   * `primaryGroup` - Optional; If specified, the user will be configured with this as the primary group.
 The group must already exist, either as a default group or one defined in the `groups` field.
+If this is omitted, the result will be the default for the operating system (on SLE Micro, this is `users`).
   * `secondaryGroups` - Optional; If specified, the user will be configured as part of each listed group.
 The groups must already exist, either as default groups or as ones defined in the `groups` field.
 * `systemd` - Optional; Defines lists of services to enable/disable.
 Either or both of `enable` and `disable` may